June 13, 2019

 The largest festival on campus is International Night, which is hosted by the Coalition of International Students and features dozens of student groups to celebrate world cultures through food, dance, music and education.

-The November event on ASU’s Tempe campus is an unforgettable way to go around the world in one night and celebrate another great semester.
-The date is still being finalized, so stay tuned about the exact day and time.
+The Nov.
+15 event on ASU’s Tempe campus is an unforgettable way to go around the world in one night and celebrate another great semester.

 Homecoming celebrations are a community affair at ASU.
 Whether it’s the Sparky’s Challenge race and Carnival at the West campus, the Devil’s Royale Casino Night at the Polytechnic campus, the Homecoming Dance at the Downtown Phoenix campus or the Lantern Walk and parade at the Tempe campus, Sun Devil spirit, pride and tradition is front and center.
 Keep an eye out for details about event locations.